ZhangLaibao/machine_gun/java/JVM/concurrent/thread-src.md

     private volatile String name;
     private int            priority;

-    private Thread         threadQ;
+    private Thread         threadQ;// 干啥的？
-    private long           eetop;
+    private long           eetop;// 干啥的
     /* Whether or not to single_step this thread. */
     private boolean     single_step;

-    /* Whether or not the thread is a daemon thread. */ private boolean     daemon = false;

     /* JVM state */
     private boolean     stillborn = false;
+    /* Whether or not the thread is a daemon thread. */ private boolean     daemon = false;
     /* What will be run. */
     private Runnable target;
     /* The group of this thread */ private ThreadGroup group;